 What is a Software Requirements Specification Document?

-Many developers choose to work with a software requirements specification document as it typically contains the following:
+Many developers choose to work with a software requirements specification document (also known simply as a Software Requirements Document) as it typically contains the following:

 – A complete description of the software’s purpose and functionality

 – Details as to how the software will perform in terms of speed, response time, availability, portability, maintainability, recovery speed and more

 – Use cases of how users will use the software